tbellisiv/clojure-emacs-cider-intro/docs/README.md

 This presentation assumes the reader is an active user of GNU Emacs and is comfortable with installation of Emacs packages and editing the Emacs initialization file (init.el).

 No prior experience with Clojure is assumed.
-Some Java development experience is helpful (but not required).
+Some Java development experience is recommended but not required).

 # Disclaimer